Nitaivs/Aclaro/README.md

 ---
 # Personal contribution
 I was the head of the programming team, and had the final say on which features would be implemented and when.
-I also was the primary frontend programmer, implementing most of the functionality along with being responsible for implementing the UI design.
+I also was the primary frontend programmer, implementing most of the functionality along with being responsible for implementing the UI elements, which were designed by Noora.

 ---
 # System requirements